 Your podcast can be a vehicle for creating a portfolio for your art or skill; and when it comes to acting, this can mean showcasing your “type” or personality, painting pictures with words, or exhibiting your range in voice acting.
 The show could also aid in search engine optimization (SEO) and propel you closer to the top results when people look for an expert in the field.

-“Working on a podcast gave me a new tool in my toolkit,” says writer and producer Jessica Weisberg, who worked with “Serial.”
-“We’re living in a moment where, if you’re a storyteller, you have to be medium agnostic”—meaning you have to be comfortable with film, TV, web shorts, and podcasts.
+To expand your skill set: “Working on a podcast gave me a new tool in my toolkit,” says writer and producer Jessica Weisberg, who worked with “Serial.”
+“We’re living in a moment where, if you’re a storyteller, you have to be medium agnostic”—meaning you have to be a multihyphenate who’s comfortable with film, TV, web shorts, and podcasts.
 Once you figure out what you want to say, you can decide which platform is best for bringing it out.
 Figuring that out starts with taking a topic and narrowing it down.

-- To figure out your broader topic or area of interest, choose something you’re excited about, something you know.
+Start general: To figure out a broader topic or area of interest for your podcast, choose something you’re excited about, something you know.
 “For us, we know what it’s like to be actors,” says Lipka.
 “We’re doing it every day; we want to talk about it, we want to share our experiences.”

 For example, “acting” might not be the best subject choice.
 Instead, you could focus the show around acting in a certain genre, for women in a certain age range, or about, say, longform improv.
 By choosing a niche, you’ll end up with a smaller but more loyal and passionate audience—and there’s a good chance you’ll become known as an expert on the subject.